 If your toe curls downward instead of straight ahead, you may be suffering from hammertoe.
 Hammertoe is a deformity that may result from inappropriate footwear, but thankfully, the right footwear is often enough to correct it.
 The team of podiatrists at Ankle & Foot Specialist of N.J., led by Pragnesh Patel, DPM, and Jyotsna Thapar, DPM, treats hammertoes with conservative methods and can also perform surgical correction as needed.
-For your convenience, there are five New Jersey offices: Warren, Woodbridge, South Plainfield, Hillsborough, and East Brunswick.
+For your convenience, there are five New Jersey offices: Middlesex, Woodbridge, South Plainfield, Hillsborough, and East Brunswick.
 To make an appointment, call one of the offices or use the online booking tool.

 A hammertoe is a toe that curls downward at the middle joint instead of lying flat.
 It usually affects your second, third, or fourth toe.
 A hammertoe is shaped somewhat like a hammer, as the name suggests.

 Hammertoes often develop when your shoes don’t fit properly.
 Your shoes should have enough room in the toe box for your toes to lie fully flat instead of crowding your toes.

 Over time, when you wear tight shoes, your toes get used to being bent downward.
 That may become their resting position, so they stay bent even when you don’t wear shoes.
 Your muscles and connective tissues “forget” how to stretch out properly.

 In addition to improper footwear, arthritis and foot injuries increase your chance of developing a hammertoe.
 Hammertoes often accompany other foot deformities, including bunions.